H2020 MSCA-RISE TESTBED2 Project

-Led by Durham University (UDUR), the TESTBED2 project partners include University of Tuebingen (EKUT), Heriot-Watt University (HWU), University of Klagenfurt (AAU), University of Northumbria at Newcastle (UNN), Institute for Research in Computer Science and Automation (INRIA), Dotx Control Solutions (DOTX), BEIA Consult International (BEIA), DEPSys S.A (DEPS), Hellenic Telecommunications Organization (OTE), Princeton University (PU), University of California, Santa Barbara (UC), University of Nebraska–Lincoln (UNL), Institute of Electrical Engineering Chinese Academy of Sciences (CAS), China Electric Power Research Institute (EPRI), Sun Yat-Sen University China, Southeast University (SEU), and Jinan University (JNU).
+Led by Durham University (UDUR), the TESTBED2 project partners include University of Tuebingen (EKUT), Heriot-Watt University (HWU), University of Klagenfurt (AAU), University of Northumbria at Newcastle (UNN), Institute for Research in Computer Science and Automation (INRIA), Dotx Control Solutions (DOTX), BEIA Consult International (BEIA), DEPSys S.A (DEPS), Hellenic Telecommunications Organization (OTE), National Institute for Mathematics and Computer Science Research (CWI), Princeton University (PU), University of California, Santa Barbara (UC), University of Nebraska–Lincoln (UNL), Institute of Electrical Engineering Chinese Academy of Sciences (CAS), China Electric Power Research Institute (EPRI), Sun Yat-Sen University China, Southeast University (SEU), and Jinan University (JNU).

 Motivations and Objectives